301,000, according to a 2014 U.S. Census estimate. Anchorage is Alaska's largest city with 41 percent of the state's population.

 There is no sales tax in Anchorage.
 Shopping in Anchorage makes sense; you'll find better prices here than in other parts of Alaska.

 You can see the Chugach, Kenai, Talkeetna, Tordrillo, Aleutian and Alaska mountain ranges from Anchorage.
-Mount McKinley, 130 miles (208 km) north of downtown, can be seen on clear days.
-This 20,320-foot peak is the tallest mountain in North America.
+Denali, once known as Mount McKinley, 130 miles (208 km) north of downtown, can be seen on clear days.
+This 20,310-foot peak is the tallest mountain in North America.
 The mountains surrounding Anchorage aren't just big, they're the place to go for big adventures.

 The Good Friday Earthquake shook all of Southcentral Alaska on March 27, 1964.
-It is the strongest ever recorded in North America, measuring 9.2 on the Richter Scale.
+It is the strongest ever recorded in North America, measuring 9.2 in magnitude.

 There are approximately 100,000 glaciers in Alaska, 60 of which are within 50 miles of Anchorage.
 Portage Glacier, just 45 miles (72 km) south of downtown, is one of the most visited attractions in all of Alaska.
 Find out why glaciers are Alaska's number one attraction.